 Changing your kitchen countertop is unlikely to trigger a tax increase, but if a renovation needs a building permit, you can be sure a copy of that permit will get to your local tax assessor.
 Building permits help them ensure the assessed value of your home keeps pace with the home improvements you make.
 Adding square footage or an extra bathroom are the kinds of improvements that may trigger a tax increase.
 But not all home renovations are equal, so it’s helpful to know which renovations boost your property value the most.
 If you’re concerned that a tax increase might strain your finances, consider talking with a tax professional before making any remodeling decisions.

 Your local real estate expert can be your property tax guide

 Real estate agents are in a unique position to know the ins and outs of property taxes in the areas you’re looking to buy.
 If a home is eligible for a property tax discount or credit, they’ll be sure to let you know.
 If you’re thinking about putting your own stamp on a home you have your eye on, they’ll be able to give you a ballpark figure of renovation costs and possible tax implications.
 If you don’t have an agent yet, Better Real Estate can match you with a real estate agent who’s an expert on the neighborhoods you’re interested in.
-When you work with a Better Real Estate agent you could save up to 1% of the purchase price of your new home ifwhen you choose to finance with Better Mortgage.*
+When you work with a Better Real Estate agent you could save $2,000 on closing costs if you choose to finance with Better Mortgage.*

 Knowing the property taxes in the neighborhoods you’re looking at can help you decide where to live.
 Knowing which homes suit your monthly budget can help you decide which home to buy.
 In as little as three minutes, you can get pre-approved with Better Mortgage.
 And with our pre-approval letter in hand, you’ll show agents and sellers you’re ready to make a move on the home that’s right for you.